US Taxes for Expats Living in Germany

 Even if you are not a citizen of Germany, you might be considered a tax resident if you have lived there long enough.
 Also, owning or renting a home and having a job in Germany might mean you are a tax resident, depending on the circumstances.
 If you are a tax resident of Germany and a legal citizen of the United States, you may face two sets of taxes on your income.

-Foreign-Earned Income Exclusion
+Claiming a Foreign-Earned Income Exclusion for Expats in Germany

 One option we can look into is the foreign-earned income exclusion.
 This tax option allows people earning income from foreign sources to exclude that income from their U.S. taxes, at least up to a certain extent.
 Remember, your United States taxes are based on worldwide income.
 This means that if you are earning money in German from a German source, the United States might still tax it as long as you are a U.S. citizen.